MayhamElo/eloboosting/index.rst

 Never forget about the balance between experience, gold, and health.
 You need to always keep in mind that in some cases, you might stop killing creeps in order to help your team or to save your life.

-And if you have some core Items that giving you [Power Spike](https://www.reddit.com/r/leagueoflegends/comments/3qe07q/all_champion_power_spikes/), then you need to share minions a little.
+And if you have some core Items that giving you [Power Spike] (https://www.reddit.com/r/leagueoflegends/comments/3qe07q/all_champion_power_spikes/), then you need to share minions a little.
 Your allies need gold as well, so do not hesitate to share a little with them.
 The extra 400 gold could be spent by you, to buy additional Long Sword, but the same gold could go into finishing the Void Staff of your ally.